 Loyola established a relationship with Newcastle University in the late 1990s.
 We have recently expanded on this longstanding partnership and opened a Study Abroad Center in Newcastle.
 This will make the study abroad experience for Loyola students much easier and more enjoyable.
-The Loyola Center at Newcastle is also open to students outside of Loyola from other American institutions into the center.
+The Loyola Center at Newcastle is also open to students outside of Loyola from other American institutions.
 For more information about the Loyola University Center at Newcastle University please visit our website.
-We have historically sent 15-30 students each September for the full academic year.
+Historically, we have sent 15-20 students each September for the full academic year.
 We also offer a fall semester and a spring semester option to accommodate students whose major does not allow them to go abroad for a year.
 Newcastle University is a large research university located in northeast England in the city of Newcastle-Upon-Tyne.
-The city is located 1.5 hours from Edinburgh, Scotland and 5 hours from London.
+The city is located 1.5 hours from Edinburgh, Scotland and 3.5 hours from London.
 The Scandinavian countries, Germany, and Ireland are accessible by ferry.
 Continental Europe can be reached by air or rail.

 Criteria for Acceptance

-- Typically sophomores with a cumulative CQPA average of 2.750.
+- Typically sophomores with a minimum cumulative CQPA average of 2.750.

 - Students who can find courses which fit their Loyola program and allow full-time participation and who are neither on disciplinary probation nor have a history of serious disciplinary problems.

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola, so that you are prepared for an academic course load in Newcastle.

 - This program serves students in nearly all majors.

 - Pre-med students can take undergraduate medical classes at Newcastle's Biomed school.